WalletScrutiny/WalletScrutinyCom/_hardware/tagworldexchange.twal.md

 ## Analysis

-The latest social media activities for this company was made in [2019](https://twitter.com/TWEXInfo/status/1100684999185985536).
+The latest social media activities for this company were made in [2019](https://twitter.com/TWEXInfo/status/1100684999185985536).

 Although the websites are still accessible, we believe this product was never launched at all.